TilliFe/Infermo/README.md

 ## TODO 🚀
 - More basic Operators/Loss-functions/Activations
 - more speedups via Vectorization and Paralleization
+- build a simple Transformer with Infermo

 ## Usage
 Make sure you have installed and [configured mojo on your environment](https://docs.modular.com/mojo/manual/get-started/index.html)

-If you have problems with the Python integration, follow these steps: https://gist.github.com/trevorhobenshield/6bca58f947ad6115a113a97072df1a73
+If you have problems with the Python integration (i.e. using numpy to read txt file), follow these steps: https://gist.github.com/trevorhobenshield/6bca58f947ad6115a113a97072df1a73

 Clone the repository
 ```